Christmas Cinnamon Star Bread Recipe | Made for Gifting

 Sweet Filling Ingredients

-- 6 tbsp softened butter
+- 6 tablespoon softened butter

 - ¾ cup brown sugar firmly packed

-- 1 tbsp ground cinnamon
+- 1 tablespoon ground cinnamon

 - dash salt